MicrosoftDocs/Viva/Viva/glint/setup/manage-confidentiality-thresholds.md

 ## Identifiable surveys

 Viva Glint Always-On and Lifecycle surveys can be made identifiable during [program setup](https://go.microsoft.com/fwlink/?linkid=2238328) with the **Confidential Responses** setting, which automatically updates thresholds at the survey level.
-Consider this confidentiality level for this survey type, which has typically lower respondent counts and may lead to follow-up with individual employees based on their experiences.
+Consider this confidentiality level for these survey types, which have typically lower respondent counts and may lead to follow-up with individual employees based on their experiences.

 ## Lower thresholds for identifiable surveys